alexose/3D-Printing/Wine Cradle/README.md

 ## Instructions

 1. **Print the Parts**: Utilize your 3D printer to bring the design files to life.
-2. **Assemble the Cradle**: Once printed, assemble the parts as per the provided guidelines.
+2. **Assemble the Cradle**: I used bits of filament to act as hinges in the appropriate places.
 3. **Enjoy Your Wine**: Decant your favorite vintage wine and enjoy it with added Victorian flair!

 ## Progress and Contributions